As Valentine’s Day approaches, love and sweet nothings are in the air.

 Lubrication is essential for good sex.
 The trouble is that the menopause can cause the vagina to become drier and more sensitive meaning that the vagina doesn’t produce as much (or any) natural lubrication.
 A lubricant is often recommended as it adds extra moisture to the area.
-Look out for the brand new MegsMenopause oil-based and water-based lubricants launching soon!
+Look out for the MegsMenopause oil-based and water-based lubricants now available here!

 Don’t: Grit Your Teeth and Bear It

 If sex is uncomfortable, say something!
 With vaginal dryness, the friction during sex can cause a lot of pain and irritation.
 If this happens to you, communicate with your partner and find a solution together.
 Despite the initial awkwardness, communication is essential to any good relationship.
 It could be that you need more foreplay to allow for more natural lubrication before you have sex.

 One of the things that make our vaginas so great is that they’re actually self-cleaning.
 We have natural acidity levels and ‘good bacteria’ which deal with any germs and harmful bacteria inside.
 The discharge that we might sometimes get is the body’s natural way of flushing out the bacteria in our vagina.
 By using harsh soaps, we are actually harming the natural ph-balance of the vagina, and likely causing more dryness, irritation and bacteria in the long-term.
 Instead of harsh soaps, try using a mild and gentle soap that is specifically made for vaginal use such as the Blossom Lave.

 Do: Use a Vaginal Moisturiser